Betty J. Turock: Early life and education

-Turock graduated from Keystone Junior College in 1953 and received her bachelor's degree from Syracuse University in 1955.
-She earned her Master of Library Science degree in 1970 and a Ph.D. in Library and Information Science in 1981 from Rutgers University.
+Turock graduated from Keystone Junior College in 1953 and received her bachelor’s degree from Syracuse University in 1955 (both Magna Cum Laude).
+She earned her Master of Library Science degree from Rutgers University during the social ferment of the late 1960’s and early 1970’s and a Ph.D. in Library and Information Science in 1981 also from Rutgers.